 4. General and Specific Studies of Disorder (9 ECTS)

-Psychopathology and ist Classification
+Psychopathology and its Classification

 The module conveys knowledge about the clinical psychological and neurobiological classifications and diagnoses, together with the concepts and findings from mental disorders, while permitting a comparison with the concepts of general and special psychoanalytical disorder studies.

 5. Psychological Diagnostics (9 ECTS)